Administration Fee: Car Finance Jargon Busters

 What Am I Actually Paying For?

 When a car is sold, the process requires many administrative responsibilities on the part of the dealer or car finance company.
-For example, they need to inspect the vehicle, run title checks, and also maintain safety protocols, among others.
+For example, they need to inspect the vehicle and run title, all while maintaining safety protocols, among others.
 To perform these procedures, they need specialists who have adequate training, experience, and certification to ensure that each step follows the standards set by government regulations.

 During the actual purchase, the dealership or car finance company will provide the breakdown of the procedures they conducted on the car.
-For secondhand vehicles, it is necessary for the company or dealership to perform in-depth analyses so they can gather information about the history of the car.
+For second-hand vehicles, it's necessary for the company or dealership to perform in-depth analyses.
+This is so they can gather information about the history of the car.
 On top of that, they see to it that all the paperwork will be completed in time.

 Administrative Tasks Necessary in a Car Purchase